Last Updated on May 30, 2022 by Sorin Petroj

-This is a very important question where parents or coaches should pay attention to.
+This is a fundamental question that parents or coaches should pay attention to.
 Table tennis coaches know what is best for children, but many parents think that the most expensive racket is immediately the best, and so they make a big mistake at the start.

 Children starting to learn the basic moves in table tennis should have a slower and lighter racket.
-They are just learning the basics and must have good control over the ball and secondly, not injure themselves or spoil the technique.
+They are just learning the basics and must have reasonable control over the ball and, secondly, not injure themselves or spoil the technique.

-So, as a conclusion and advice to all parents, consult a coach and take your child a slower racket until he progresses.
-You will easily change to faster and harder later when he has already learned all the moves technically well.
+So, as a conclusion and advice to all parents, consult a coach and take your child on a slower racket until he progresses.
+You will quickly change to faster and harder later when he has already learned all the moves technically well.

 How often should I change my table tennis racket?

-An extremely important question to keep in mind when thinking about how to choose a table tennis racket.
+An essential question to keep in mind when thinking about how to choose a table tennis racket.

-We recommend a change when you learn all the basic moves and another possible change when you strengthen physically and progress to such an extent that the old racket no longer gives you the maximum.
+We recommend a change when you learn all the basic moves and another possible change when you strengthen physically and progress to the extent that the old racket no longer gives you the maximum.
 You can change rubbers more often, depending on how you have progressed.

 If you play the same and train at the same pace, it is recommended that you buy the same rubbers that you only had, but new ones because the old ones are worn out.
 Many top players do not change their blades from the moment they become famous until the end of their careers.

 We have listed down a detailed overview of things you should look for while purchasing the rackets.
-Ensure to look for the type of handle, blade, grip tape, side tape, speed, spin, control, and glue.
+Ensure to look for a handle, blade, grip tape, side tape, speed, spin, control, and glue.

-I hope this article has helped you better understand the important factors when choosing a table tennis racket.
-Also, we hope you understand how important it is to get used to the racket and train a lot before you decide to change blades and rubbers.
-When you give your maximum in training and do not make great progress, then it is time to change the table tennis racket.
+I hope this article has helped you better understand the essential factors when choosing a table tennis racket.
+Also, we hope you know how important it is to get used to the racket and train a lot before you decide to change blades and rubbers.
+When you give your maximum in training and do not make significant progress, it is time to change the table tennis racket.